magmo/rps-poc/notes/blockchain.md

     - There is a [breaking change](https://medium.com/metamask/https-medium-com-metamask-breaking-change-injecting-web3-7722797916a8) in metamask to be release on Nov.
 2, which will force us to change the web3 injection process.
 2. TODO: addresses
 3. TODO: contracts
     - In the case where we use truffle artifacts, we need to ensure that the `networks` attribute contains an entry for the network connected to web3 in step 1.
-The contract, of course, should be deployed at the address specified by this `networks` entry.
+The contract, of course, should be deployed at the address specified by this `networks` entry, like below:
     ```
       "networks": {
         "network_id": {